skjdghsdjgsdj/babypod-software/README.md

 To make code changes, you need to do the following to build and deploy them.

 1. Clone BabyPod's software GitHub repository first: `git clone https://github.com/skjdghsdjgsdj/babypod-software.git`

-2. Plug in the Feather to a USB port and verify the `CIRCUITPY` drive shows up.
-The power switch must be on.
-Some Feathers don't show up as local drives because they lack the USB support for it.
-In those cases, the build script won't work right and you'll have to copy files another way, which is usually by Wi-Fi or the serial console.
-Refer to that Feather's documentation for details.

-3. Compile your own `mpy-cross` executable and put it in your `$PATH`.
+2. Compile your own `mpy-cross` executable and put it in your `$PATH`.
 As of this documentation, there's no prebuilt `mpy-cross` for CircuitPython 9, and older releases are not backwards-compatible.
 Fortunately you only need to build `mpy-cross` once because it takes a long time.
 To do this:
 	1. [Download and build CircuitPython 9](https://learn.adafruit.com/building-circuitpython), including building submodules.
 Note you have to do a full clone; you can't do `git clone --depth` or you'll miss tags and the build will fail.
 Be sure to use the exact same version that's flashed to the Feather.
 	2. [Build `mpy-cross`](https://learn.adafruit.com/building-circuitpython?view=all#build-circuitpython) and put the resulting binary that ends up in `circuitpython/mpy-cross/build/mpy-cross` in your `$PATH`, like copying it to `/usr/local/bin`.
 	3. You can delete the cloned `circuitpython` repository if you don't plan on building `mpy-cross` again or doing CircuitPython upgrades.

+3. Plug in the Feather to a USB port and verify the `CIRCUITPY` drive shows up.
+The power switch, if you have one wired across `EN` and `GND`, must be on.
+Some Feathers don't show up as local drives because they lack the USB support for it.
+In those cases, the build script won't work right and you'll have to copy files another way, which is usually by Wi-Fi or the serial console.
+Refer to that Feather's documentation for details.

 If you update CircuitPython on the Feather, you will likely need to build a corresponding new `mpy-cross`.